Gerrit Verdooren van Asperen

-Gerrit Verdooren van Asperen (9 February 1757 – 30 October 1824) was a Dutch naval officer.
-He became a vice admiral.
+Vice-Admiral Gerrit Verdooren van Asperen (9 February 1757 – 30 October 1824) was a Dutch naval officer who served in the French Revolutionary and Napoleonic Wars.
 He was born in Bergen op Zoom on 9 February 1757.
-Verdooren van Asperen joined the Batavian Navy in 1795, and was the commander of the Batavian 56-gun fourth rate ship of the line Delft during the Battle of Camperdown on 11 October 1797.
-He later became one of King Louis Bonaparte's rear admirals.
-He became vice admiral of the Royal Netherlands Navy in 1814 after the Kingdom of the Netherlands was founded.
+Van Asperen joined the Batavian Navy in 1795, and commanded the 56-gun ship of the line Delft at the Battle of Camperdown against the Royal Navy on 11 October 1797.
+His ship was captured, and van Asperen was brought to England as a prisoner of war before eventually being released.
+He later became a schout-bij-nacht in the navy of the Kingdom of Holland.
+In 1814, Van Asperen was appointed as a vice admiral in the Royal Netherlands Navy after the Kingdom of the Netherlands was established.
 He died on 30 October 1824 in Oost-Souburg.